Global WholeHealth Partners Corp. (GWHP) Announces It Had Submitted an Emergency Use Authorization (EUA) Application # PEUA201789 Date 09/14/2020: for the Global Antigen CoViD19 SARS2 Rapid Test as Mentioned in the 8K Filing on 09/15/20

 About Global WholeHealth Partners Corp.:

-Global WholeHealth Partners Corp's Made In the USA Covid-19 Rapid Test Kit are manufactured in sunny San Diego, California and are suitable for the qualitative detection of SARS-CoV-2 IgM/IgG antibodies in human serum, plasma, or whole blood within 15 minutes.
+Global WholeHealth Partners Corp's Made in the USA Covid-19 Rapid Test Kits are manufactured in sunny San Diego, California, and are suitable for the qualitative detection of SARS-CoV-2 IgM/IgG antibodies in human serum, plasma, or whole blood within 15 minutes.

 By so doing, GWHP has led the fight against vector borne terminal diseases such as Ebola, ZIKA, Dengue, Malaria, Influenza and Tuberculosis, Corona Viruses, and among other vector borne diseases.
 Our vision is to lead the industry in infectious disease diagnostics and provide molecular solutions that lessen the time to diagnose medical results and empower healthcare professionals.
 For more details: https://gwhpcorp.com